BassemHalim/memeHub/README.md

 A microservice-based meme sharing platform for uploading and searching for relevant memes.

-**Work in Progress**
-This is a work in progress project.
-The service can currently upload memes and list all memes.
-The search functionality is still being implemented

 The choice to use a microservice architecture is for learning purposes and is not the most ideal choice.
 The memeService currently stores the memes locally